-To represent members of the Democratic Party residing within his or her township or ward.
+To represent members of the Democratic Party residing within his or her precinct, township, or ward.

 To make an effort to build a strong party organization within their area of the county.
-When feasible, to organize township or ward clubs and to keep members of such a club informed about activities of the Party.
+When feasible, to organize precinct, township, or ward clubs and to keep members of such a club informed about activities of the Party.

-To represent views of party members in the township or ward to the Committee.
+To represent views of party members in the precinct, township, or ward to the Committee.

-To greet newcomers to the ward, township, or county, and offer any assistance to the newcomer for their participation in the voting process in Christian County.
+To greet newcomers to the precinct, township, ward, or county, and offer any assistance to the newcomer for their participation in the voting process in Christian County.

 OFFICERS AND DUTIES